Questions and Answers about the Creation, Curse, Catastrophe (CCC) Geologic Model

 Yes!
 The whole Earth has preserved vast evidences of massive erosion!
 One such striking example is the American West where large areas now exhibit buttes, mesas, and plateaus.
 Large amounts of strata are missing.
 Similar situations exist worldwide.
 This means that we have vast evidence of Noah's Flood, but not in the way that many Creationists have envisioned!

-8. Question: How was the geologic record of the Flood missed by early Christian geologists a couple hundred years ago?
+8. Question: How was the evidence of the Flood missed by early Christian geologists a couple hundred years ago?

 9. Question: Aren't dinosaur fossils found around the world and if so, wouldn't that mean that dinosaurs and men lived together?